sictweb/bti425-2020/policies.md

 As you can see, it is important to know that you will not earn an "A" simply for meeting a set of specifications.
 High grades are earned with work that is clearly better than expected.

-I do not like "D" grades.
-To me, a "D" is an "F".
-I personally consider a "C" to be a minimum pass, but College policies state that the threshold is lower.
+We do not like "D" grades.
+To some people, a "D" is an "F".
+We consider a "C" to be a minimum pass, but College policies state that the threshold is lower.
 We're getting to the point in our human society where software is at the core of everything.
 And where *bad software can kill people*, and cause emotional and economic damage.
-As a result, my standards are higher, and yours should be too.
+As a result, our standards are higher, and yours should be too.
 Don't create crappy work that becomes part of a news story some day.

-I also consider that test-like work, where you are doing individual work, is a more reliable indicator of your capabilities than assignment-like work.
+We also consider that test-like work, where you are doing individual work, to be a more reliable indicator of your capabilities than assignment-like work.
 As a result, test-like work has a higher value when making grading decisions.

-Finally, I would like to explain the grading process, because too many students ask "where did I lose marks?", or "why did you take marks off?".
+Finally, we would like to explain the grading process, because too many students ask "where did I lose marks?", or "why did you take marks off?".
 Those questions are not appropriate.
 Why?
-Let me ask *you* a question: Before you begin work (on a test or on an assignment), how many marks have you earned on that work?
+Consider this question for you: Before you begin work (on a test or on an assignment), how many marks have you earned on that work?
 Again, *before you begin*.
-Well, the answer is zero.
+Well, the answer is zero, obviously.
 Therefore, the marks on a test or on an assignment are the *marks that you have earned, starting from zero*.
-I never "take marks off".
+We never "take marks off".
 And, you *earn* marks - you don't lose marks.

 <br>